Skip to main content

 Guidance for new providers who are applying to register under the Private Dentistry (Wales) Regulations 2017

-The ‘Application Checklist’ in the appendix lists the documentary evidence you need to submit during the application process.
 It is an offence to knowingly make a false declaration.
 This could render you liable to prosecution and could lead to the refusal of your application.

-Stage 1: Pre-application
+Stage 1: Registration Query

 Section 1: What to think about before making your application